arnauorriols/iota-streams-esp32/README.md

 Rust source code is in `components/rustlib`.
 Main function is in `main/main.c`.
 C lib is in `components/clib`.

 # TODO
+- [ ] Test complete flow with SingleBranching
 - [ ] Fix issues in subscriber to test the complete flow
 - [ ] Test in real ESP32 device
 - [ ] Test agaist Tangle using `sync-client`